Jakeable/Ralybot/README.md

 Once you have installed the required dependencies and renamed the config file, you can run the bot!
 Make sure you are in the correct folder and run the following command in a terminal:

 ```
-python3.4 -m Ralybot
+python3.4 -m ralybot
 ```

-Note that you can also run the `cloudbot/__main__.py` file directly, which will work from any directory.
+Note that you can also run the `ralybot/__main__.py` file directly, which will work from any directory.
 ```
-python3.4 Ralybot/cloudbot/__main__.py
+python3.4 Ralybot/ralybot/__main__.py
 ```
-Specify the path as /path/to/repository/cloudbot/__main__.py, where `cloudbot` is inside the repository directory.
+Specify the path as /path/to/repository/ralybot/__main__.py, where `ralybot` is inside the repository directory.

 ## Getting help with Ralybot